-Support during labor
+Support during labor and delivery

 March of Dimes supports the recommendations of the World Health Organization (WHO) to allow one birthing partner to support women in labor.
 Experts agree that having a support person during labor leads to better health outcomes.
 To ensure a safe and positive birth experience the birthing partner should be a companion of choice.
 This can include a spouse, significant other, doula, family member, or friend.
 March of Dimes believes all women must feel properly supported during such an important life-event.